 A chap at a customer service desk in the station kindly informed me that, rather than awaiting the next direct Blackburn train, I could get on one going via Rochdale and change at Todmorden, which I duly did.
 (The chap in question seemed relieved at having an easy request; he had unfortunately spent the last few minutes being shouted at by an angry passenger.)
 The train was about as crowded as the one I’d failed to get on in the end, but I got there early and got a place.

 Now I’m not into trains enough to know what kind of train I’m on most of the time – I am interested in the railways and like following developments, but I tend to like them more as like a system and a public service, rather than being all that interested in the machines themselves.
-However, one hears Pacers mentioned rather a lot – they’re a set of classes of train introduced in the 80s, famous for being rattly and generally a bit grim, intended as a temporary measure for country branch lines but in practice extensively used on busy commuter trains.
+However, one hears Pacers mentioned rather a lot – they’re a set of classes of train introduced in the 80s, famous for being rattly and generally pretty terrible, intended as a temporary measure for country branch lines but in practice extensively used on busy commuter trains.
 They were finally due for withdrawal at the end of 2019, and I’d never been on one before, so I was glad to be able to experience one before they left the network.